cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/_index.md

    - **Access Entity ID or Issuer**
    - **Public key**

    You can either manually enter this data into your SaaS application or upload a metadata XML file.
-The metadata is available at the URL: `<SSO Endpoint URL> + /saml-metadata`.
+The metadata is available at the URL: `<SSO Endpoint>/saml-metadata`.
 The SSO Endpoint can be copied out of the dashboard.

 2. Select **Done**.